BrockHerion/brockherion.dev/src/pages/blog/posts/the-use-hook-is-a-game-changer-for-react.md

 ## Wrap up

 To me, `use` is one of the coolest features coming to React and could fundamentally change how we build React apps.
-I'm really excited to see how `use` gets used and the new patterns that emerge from it.
+I'm excited to see how `use` gets used and the new patterns that emerge from it.
 This is a huge feature for not just React itself, but the entire ecosystem as a whole.

 How do you feel about the `use` hook?
 Is this the right direction for React to go?
 I would love to hear your thoughts on it!
 You can connect with me on Twitter [@BrockHerion](https://twitter.com/brockherion) or you can [send me an email](mailto:brockherion.dev@gmail.com).

-Happy coding!